 What Is a Case Diagram for LMS?
 Understanding Its Importance in Learning Management Systems

-A case diagram, often referred to as a use case diagram, is a component of the Unified Modeling Language (UML) that visually represents the interactions between users (actors) and the system.
-In the context of an LMS, it delineates:
+A case diagram, often called a use case diagram, is part of the Unified Modeling Language (UML).
+It shows the interactions between users (actors) and the system.
+In an LMS, it shows:

 Actors: The various users interacting with the system, such as students, instructors, and administrators.